estafette/estafette.io/content/getting-started/bitbucket/_index.md

       config.yaml: |
         integrations:
           bitbucket:
-            enable: true
+            enable: false
-            key: <unique text string to identify the app>
+            key: <unique text string to identify the app; defaults to estafette-ci>
-            name: <text string with the name of the app for display>
+            name: <text string with the name of the app for display; defaults to Estafette CI>

         apiServer:
           integrationsURL: https://<integrations host>